ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 2. `docker push master.cfc:8500/websphere/customer-order-services:liberty`

 You will now be able to see the image in the ICp Dashboard under *Infrastructure -> Images*

+When completed, sign out of the ICp Dashboard.

 ### Generate deployment yaml file